MohammedKhalidMC/Ankle-Sprainers/README.md

 # Ankle-Sprainers
-The Ankle Sprainers Progect Will Be Stopped for Some Time, Hopefully Not Long.
+The Ankle Sprainers Project Will Be Stopped for Some Time, Hopefully Not Long.